Coronavirus (Covid-19) and CIPS Exams

 CIPS exams update - working together through the Coronavirus pandemic

-Check My Exams for the most up-to-date exams information about your exam schedule.
+Before exam day check My Exams for the most up-to-date exams information about your exam schedule.

-The CIPS teams are working hard to ensure as many students as possible can take their exams as planned.
+We are working hard to ensure as many students as possible can take their exams as planned.

 If there are changes that affect your country or exam centre that impacts on the ability to safely deliver exams, we will inform you directly via email as quickly as possible and update this webpage.